 5 7.
 Carryover and Payment For Unused Vacation Leave:

 a.
 Vacation leave is to be taken within twelve (12) months following the employee's anniversary date.
 An employee, in special and meritorious cases and upon approval of the Employer, may be permitted to carry over accumulated vacation leave to the following year.
 Vacation time off may be accumulated up to three (3) two (2) years.
-In the event an employee exceeds the two (2) year accrual limit the excess leave shall be eliminated from the employee’s leave balance.
-However, the Board, will in its sole discretion, may elect to pay the employee in cash for the excess leave or provide time off so that no vacation time shall be lost.
+In the event an employee exceeds the two (2) year accrual limit the excess leave may be eliminated from the employee’s leave balance.
+Alternatively, the Board, will in its sole discretion, may elect to pay the employee in cash for the excess leave or provide time off so that no vacation time shall be lost.

 Employees who are on scheduled approved leave when a holiday occurs will receive the holiday and not be charged vacation or sick time.